AlexD017/Tri3-IndivRepo/notes/week0.md

 {% include navigation.html %}
 # Week 0: (3/7/22 ~ 3/11/22)

-## TPT 0.1 Beneficial and Harmful Effects of Computing Big Idea 5.1
+## TPT 5.1 Beneficial and Harmful Effects of Computing
 ### Notes:
 * UAVs/Drones often used for beneficial usage, but there are some unintended usages like unintended usages
 * Dopamine plays role in the emotions we feel